 Or as a parent, you could simply ask yourself this: When your kid went trick-or-treating, was it the only day this year she navigated the neighborhood on foot to conduct an errand?

 To talk the walk(ability) 140 characters at a time, follow me on Twitter: @theturner.
-My new book, "The Leap: How to Survive and Thrive in the Sustainable Economy," is available now from Random House Canada.
+My book, "The Leap: How to Survive and Thrive in the Sustainable Economy," is available from Random House Canada.